Wenke-Liu/panoptes/README.md

 ```

 #### Step 1: Format your training, validation, and test splits.
 The training, validation, and test splits should be formatted prior to model training/evaluation.
 We do not use tfrecords in this implementation, and instead read tiles directly from png files.
+All rows should be shuffled prior to the next step.
 Each row represents a single paired instance of a 10x, 5x, and 2.5x tile.
 Each file should contain the following columns:

 | Column Name  | Description |
 | ------------- | ------------- |